moehriegitt/vastringify/README.md

 - `0` flag quotes all non-ASCII using `\u` or `\U`.
 Note that `\x` is not used, because it may not terminate, so quoting `\x1` plus `1` is more complicated.
-- chars that are marked as decoding errors are quoted as `\ufffd`, the replacement character, to avoid mixing encoding errors with `\u` quotation, which would make the resulting string more wrong than with only the encoding errors.
+- with `0` flag, chars that are marked as decoding errors are quoted as `\ufffd`, the replacement character, to avoid printing encoding errors with `\u` quotation, which would make the resulting string more wrong than with only the encoding errors.
+Without `0` flag, encoding errors are passed through if the input encoding equals output encoding, otherwise `U+FFFD` is encoded.
 - upper case formats use upper case letters in hexadecimals

 Examples: